NautiluX/slide/README.md

 * `opacity` : the same as the command line `-o` argument
 * `blur` : the same as the command line `-b` argument
 * `debug` : set to true to enable verbose output from the program
 * `scheduler` : this entry is an array of possible path values and associated settings.
 This key lets you manage display times/settings for a collection of paths.
-In the example above the top entry shows ONLY files from a Redit RSS feed between 2 and 4pm, ONLY files from the `show_peak_times` folder from 8am to 10am and then 4pm to 7pm.
+In the example above the top entry shows ONLY files from a Redit feed between 2 and 4pm, ONLY files from the `show_peak_times` folder from 8am to 10am and then 4pm to 7pm.
 At all other times it alternates displaying files in the `always_show_1` and `always_show_2` folder.
    * `exclusive` : When set to `true` only this entry will be used when it is in its valid time window.
    * `times` : times is a JSON array of start and end times in which it is valid to display this image.
 The time is in the format HH:MM:SS and is based on the systems local time.
 If `start` isn't defined then it defaults to the start of the day, if `end` isn't defined it defaults to the end of the day.
    * `path` : the path to image files
    * `stretch` : as above
-   * `redditrss` : the path to a ReditRSS feed from which images will be selected.
-This is designed for the EarthPorn page and others like it and is highly dependent on the Redit RSS syntax.

 ## Folder Options file
 When using the default or recursive folder mode we support having per folder display options.
 The options are stored in a file called "options.json" in the images folder and support a subset of the applications configuration settings: